Claremont McKenna College: The Claremont University Consortium

 Students attending Claremont McKenna can enroll in up to 2/3 of their classes at the other undergraduate colleges and can also major at any other college if the major is not offered at CMC.
 This is the general academic policy at the schools and is meant to give students the resources of a larger university while still maintaining the qualities of a small, liberal-arts college.

 Research institutes

-CMC sponsors twelve different on-campus research institutes and centers.
+CMC sponsors 12 on-campus research institutes and centers.
 They seek to produce new research and publications while involving undergraduate students in rigorous academic work.